Skip to content

 val map = HashMap<String, Any>()

-map["ft_key_will_change"] = "ft_value_change" //ft_key_will_change this value will be modified to ft_value_change when stopView
+map["ft_key_will_change"] = "ft_value_change" //The value for ft_key_will_change will be changed to ft_value_change at stopView time.

 FTRUMGlobalManager.get().startView("Current Page Name", map)